Factor investing hasn't worked for over 20 years. Why do we still use it?

 Risk and Return

-In simple terms, by accepting more risk (in this context, risk is short-term volatility, which means the price of your investments moving up and down), you can expect a greater return over the longer term, but this is not guaranteed.
+In simple terms, by accepting more risk (in this context, short-term volatility, meaning how much the price of your investments moves up and down), you can expect a greater return over the longer term, though this is not guaranteed.

-Below is a graph of risk and return, which shows what we expect to see with investments of varying risk levels over the longer term.
+Below is a graph of risk and return that shows what we expect to see for investments with varying risk levels over the longer term.
 Equities (shares), for example, are more volatile than bonds and, therefore, tend to generate greater returns.

 Fama-French three-factor model

-Over time, it became apparent that the CAPM model didn’t accurately reflect the relative expected performance across all stocks.
+Over time, it became apparent that CAPM didn’t accurately reflect the relative expected performance across all stocks.
 In their 1992 paper, Eugene Fama and Kenneth French summarised the limitations of the CAPM model and proposed a new model for equity pricing, the Fama-French three-factor model.
-They found that the share prices of smaller firms tended to outperform larger ones, and cheaper (value) companies tended to outperform more expensive (growth) companies.
+They found that the share prices of smaller companies tended to outperform those of larger companies, and cheaper (value) companies tended to outperform more expensive (growth) companies.

 Beta (covered above).

-This model explains over 90% of the returns of a diversified portfolio, compared with the average 70% given by the CAPM.
+This three-factor model explains over 90% of the returns of a diversified portfolio, compared with only 70% when using CAPM.

 The Fama-French model can be visualised using the style box below.
-Outperforming (according to their research) equities (small companies with value characteristics) live in the bottom left square.
+Outperforming (according to their research) equities (small companies with value characteristics) are in the bottom-left square.

 Factor zoo